-Key Message: Long-term monitoring programs allow policymakers, managers, and the public to identify and address pollution in a timely manner, and track progress toward goals.
+Key Message: Long-term monitoring programs allow policymakers, managers, and the public improve understanding of water quality status and trends, track progress toward community goals, and support management decisions.
 Monitoring of water quality, quantity and biological indicators of bay health should continue.
-Gaps in data collection and knowledge should be identified and filled, and the addition of new bioindicators, such as macroalgae and fish, should be considered.
+Gaps in data collection and knowledge should be identified and filled.

 Importance